bijonguha/Stable-Chat-UI/README.md

 - Verify your API key and headers
 - Ensure your API service is running and accessible
 - Check browser console for any errors
-- Verify that your API follows the exact DeepChat format (role, text, model fields)
+- Verify that your API follows the exact format (messages as object, thread_id for conversation tracking)
-- Ensure your API returns `conversation_id` in responses
+- Ensure your API returns `thread_id` in responses
-- For streaming issues, verify your API supports Server-Sent Events
+- For streaming issues, verify your API supports the expected streaming format
+- For voice input, ensure HTTPS and microphone permissions

 ### Common Issues

 **CORS Errors**: Configure CORS headers on your backend or serve the UI from the same domain as your API.

-**No Response**: Check browser console for errors, verify API response format matches the exact DeepChat structure above.
+**No Response**: Check browser console for errors, verify API response format matches the structure above with `thread_id` instead of `conversation_id`.

-**Conversation ID Not Showing**: Ensure your API returns `conversation_id` in the response.
+**Conversation ID Not Showing**: Ensure your API returns `thread_id` in the response.
 The ID will appear as a floating purple chip in the top-left corner of the chat.

+**Voice Input Not Working**:
+- Ensure you're using HTTPS (required for microphone access)
+- Check browser compatibility (Chrome/Edge recommended)
+- Verify microphone permissions are granted
+- Look for error messages in the voice status area

+**Chat Window Resize Issues**: Use the resize handle in the bottom-right corner of the chat window.
+Resize constraints: 300-800px width, 400px-90vh height.

 ## Browser Compatibility

 Stable Chat UI works with all modern browsers that support ES6 modules, including:

-- Chrome (latest)
+- **Chrome (latest)**: Full support including voice input
+- **Edge (latest)**: Full support including voice input
+- **Firefox (latest)**: Core features supported, limited voice input support
+- **Safari (latest)**: Core features supported, partial voice input support

+### Voice Input Compatibility
+- **Full Support**: Chrome, Edge (webkitSpeechRecognition)
-- Firefox (latest)
+- **Limited Support**: Firefox (SpeechRecognition API)
-- Safari (latest)
+- **Partial Support**: Safari (some versions)
-- Edge (latest)
+- **Requirements**: HTTPS connection, microphone permissions

 ## License